julienlevasseur/Profiler/README.md

 When you call `profiler use ${profile}`, the program will also look for `.env/yml` and append its content to the specified profile.

-This feature is usefull if you want to have immutable set a vars for a cloud provider (the profile) but specific vars for a specific project, repo, branch, etc
+This feature is useful if you want to have immutable set a vars for a cloud provider (the profile) but specific vars for a specific project, repo, branch, etc
 For example, you can want to set your AWS keys in the `my_aws_account` profile, but having different `AWS_DEFAULT_REGION` or dedicated Terraform vars in several projects.
 To accomplish that, just create a `/etc/profiler/.my_aws_account.yml` profile file and in your repos, a .env.yml per repo with the dedicated set of vars inside.